“The best way to make money at your show is by simply asking people to buy.” click to tweet

 This article was contributed by Madalyn Sklar (@MadalynSklar), Music Business Coach and Social Media Strategist, and the founder of GoGirlsMusic.com (@GoGirlsMusic).
 She hosts the wildly popular GoGirls Twitter chat every Thursday 9pm ET at #ggchat.
 It’s open to all musicians and music industry professionals.

-12 Days of Monetization is a 12-part series designed to help you make more money in 2014.
+12 Days of Monetization is a 12-part series designed to help you make more money.
 Ariel and team Cyber PR asked 12 of their favorite colleagues to contribute and we hope you enjoy this series.

 Looking for advice on how to use Twitter?
 Check out Part 4 of Cyber PR’s free course, Social Media House!
 Click the picture below to get started.